cfwheels/cfwheels/wheels/docs/01 Introduction/02 Requirements.md

 ## 1. Project Requirements

 Before you start learning Wheels and making sure all the necessary software is installed on your computer you really need to take a moment and think about the project you intend to use Wheels on.
 Is it a ten page website that won't be updated very often?
 Is it a space flight simulator program for NASA?
 Is it something in between?

 Most websites are, at their cores, simple data manipulation applications.
 You fetch a row, make some updates to it, stick it back in the database and so on.
-This is the "target market" for Wheels&mdash;simple CRUD (create, read, update, delete) website applications.
+This is the "target market" for Wheels - simple CRUD (create, read, update, delete) website applications.

 A simple ten page website won't do much data manipulation, so you don't need Wheels for that (or even ColdFusion in some cases).
 A flight simulator program will do so much more than simple CRUD work, so in